cvibhagool/Encompass/README.md

       (in PostgreSQL) Press `ctrl+D` to exit

-2. In server/models/index.js, set variable 'resetDB' to true.
-This will wipe the database, and rebuild the tables.
+2. `npm run dbreset` to drop the database and rebuild the tables.
-3. In server/models/index.js, set variable 'seedDB' to true.
-This will add the seed data from seedData.json
-4. Run server (nodemone server/server.js).
-Steps 2 and 3 will happen at server start.
-5. Be sure to set the two variables back to false, otherwise 2 and 3 will happen everytime server is started.
+3. `npm run seed` to seed the database.
+This takes a while.

 ###whiteboard photos: